cnamejj/PyProc/README.md

 Just what it sounds like...
 The script walks through the directory describing open file descriptors for every process running on the system.
 It displays summary information for each open file descriptor.
-In other words, it show what each of the /proc/#PID#/fd/* symlinks reference.
+In other words, it shows what each of the /proc/#PID#/fd/* symlinks reference.
 For any that point to a socket instead of a file, basic socket information is included.
 And unlike other PyProc sample scripts that check socket related info, this script